 All students are required to complete a capstone project.
-M.T.S. students will write a 3 to 6 credit thesis.
-Each credit of thesis will require roughly 15 pages of writing.
+M.T.S. students on the General Track will take a comprehensive exam.
+M.T.S. students in the Research Track will take the appropriate research course (Research Methods in Bible and Theology or Research Methods in Historical Theology) and write a thesis.
+Each credit of thesis will require roughly 15 pages of writing, based on the 3 hour research methods course and the 3 hour thesis course.
 Students will follow the thesis guidelines in the Academic Handbook.
 Distance-learning students will be assigned a faculty advisor to guide them through the thesis writing process.

 M.A.C.M. students will write an academic paper based on their internship integrating course work, internship experience and demonstrating that the objectives of the degree have been met.
+Students in the research option for M.A.C.M. will take Research Methods in Practical Theology as part of this requirement.
 Internship paper guidelines can be found in the Academic Handbook.
 Distance-learning students will be assigned a faculty advisor to guide them through the internship and internship paper.

 M.Div. students will complete their culminating evaluation during their four semesters of Field Education experience.
 Students will reflect on their ministerial experience, develop a theology of ministry, and complete a portfolio showing their progress toward degree objectives.
-M. Div. students may also complete a thesis as part of their elective credits; a thesis will not replace field education portfolio requirements.
+M. Div. students may also complete a thesis as part of their elective credits.
+A thesis will not replace all field education portfolio requirements.
+MDiv students writing a thesis will be expected to complete the portfolio up to the middler.